 The law of thermodynamics tells us that two objects that are touching at different temperatures will try to become the same temperature.
 When the metal tray is placed in a room, the tray quickly becomes the temperature of the room, say 72°F. Place your frozen chicken on a 70°F tray and your chicken thaws out.

 Although the FDA approved these boards for quality standards, I don’t think they’re worth the money.
-Many reviews of defrosting trays say their chicken dries out slightly from being exposed to the air and liquid can pool onto the tray.
+Many reviews of defrosting trays say their chicken dries out slightly during the defrosting process from being exposed to the air, and liquid can pool onto the tray.
 I’d be concerned about food safety if you have left your chicken on the tray for over two hours.

 Defrosting Chicken Methods to Avoid